funRiceGenes/funRiceGenes.github.io/_posts/OS/Z/2015-01-20-OsZIP7a~OsZIP7.md

     + __OsZIP7a~OsZIP7__, __ZN__, [OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.%5BTitle%5D),  In this study, we functionally characterised in planta the rice (Oryza sativa) transporter OsZIP7, which encodes a plasma membrane-localised protein with influx transport activity for both Zn and Cd
     + __OsZIP7a~OsZIP7__, __ZN__, [OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.%5BTitle%5D),  OsZIP7 knockout resulted in retention of Zn and Cd in roots and basal nodes, which hindered their upward delivery to upper nodes and brown rice
     + __OsZIP7a~OsZIP7__, __ZN__, [OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsZIP7 functions in xylem loading in roots and inter-vascular transfer in nodes to deliver Zn/Cd to grain in rice.%5BTitle%5D),  Thus, OsZIP7 plays an integral role in xylem loading in roots and inter-vascular transfer in nodes to preferentially deliver Zn and Cd to developing tissues and rice grains
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D), Physiological responses of rice ( Oryza sativa L.) oszip7 loss-of-function plants exposed to varying Zn concentrations
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  Here we describe a Tos17 loss-of-function line for the Zn plasma membrane transporter OsZIP7 (oszip7)
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  We showed that the absence of functional OsZIP7 leads to deregulated Zn partitioning, increasing Zn accumulation in roots but decreasing in shoots and seeds
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  We also demonstrated that, upon Zn deficiency, oszip7 plants slightly increase their photosynthetic performance, suggesting that these plants might be primed for Zn deficiency which makes them more tolerant
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  On the other hand, we found that Zn excess is more deleterious to oszip7 plants compared to wild type, which may be linked to secondary effects in concentrations of other elements such as Fe
+    + __OsZIP7a~OsZIP7__, __ZN__, [Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations ](http://www.ncbi.nlm.nih.gov/pubmed?term=Physiological responses of rice  Oryza sativa L. oszip7 loss-of-function plants exposed to varying Zn concentrations %5BTitle%5D),  Our data suggest that OsZIP7 is important for Zn homeostasis under physiological Zn concentrations, and that Fe homeostasis might be affected due to loss of function of OsZIP7

 [//]: # * **Key figures**